 To download Docker Desktop directly from docker.com, you can go to the product page, register for an account and download it from there.
 This is preferred if you intend to use Docker in production by registering an account.

 However, if you’re just testing Docker out for the first time, you can also download it directly which is much easier.
-Go ahead and download the stable version by clicking on this link.

 Once the EXE is downloaded, run the executable and click through the prompts accepting all of the defaults.